 These two-piece golf balls will offer a comfortable feel for amateur golfers and make great cold weather golf balls.
 However where they differ is that the Callaway Supersoft offers great feel for general shot-making within the long game and will generate high ball speed and the Srixon Soft Feel offers better short game support while still offering reasonable ball speed support.

 What makes both of these golf balls a great pick for beginners or those golfers with a higher handicap is that they are relatively affordable golf balls compared to other counterparts in the market.
 This is largely due to their two-piece construction meaning that they are cheaper to produce.

-As you can tell from this Srixon Soft Feel vs Callaway Supersoft review, both are two of the best golf balls and have their merits and time and place depending on the golfer and their own desires.
+As you can tell from this Srixon Soft Feel vs Callaway Supersoft review, both are nice golf balls and have their merits and time and place depending on the golfer and their own desires.

 It is hard to pick a winner between these two popular golf balls when there is a slightly different use case for each golf ball as both offer penetrating ball flights and promote straighter shots on the golf course.